 An outstanding result of Morita \cite{Morita} claims that a $\K$-algebra extension $A\to B$ is Frobenius if and only if the restriction of scalars $U$ from $B$-modules to $A$-modules admits a two-sided adjoint, that is to say, if and only if $U$ is a \emph{Frobenius functor}.
 This established Frobenius functors as the categorical counterpart of Frobenius extensions, opening the way to the study of the Frobenius property in a broader sense (see \eg \cite{CaenepeelMilitaruZhu}).

-An equally outstanding result of Pareigis \cite{Pareigis} claims that, under certain mild conditions, a $\K$-bialgebra $B$ is a finitely generated and projective Hopf algebra if and only if it is Frobenius as an algebra and the Frobenius homomorphism is a left integral on $B$. \begin{personal} If $B$ is a bialgebra which is also Frobenius as an algebra, then it is finitely generated and projective over $\K$.
-In particular, $a=b$ in $B$ if and only if $f(a)=f(b)$ in $\K$ for all $f\in B^*$ by the dual basis trick.
-This means that the Frobenius homomorphism $\psi\in B^*$ is a left integral if and only if it satisfies $h_1\psi(h_2) = \psi(h)1$ for all $h\in B$.
-In general, the implication is only from $h_1\psi(h_2) = \psi(h)1$ for all $h\in B$ to being an integral. \end{personal}
+An equally outstanding result of Pareigis \cite{Pareigis} claims that, under certain mild conditions, a $\K$-bialgebra $B$ is a finitely generated and projective Hopf algebra if and only if it is Frobenius as an algebra and the Frobenius homomorphism is a left integral on $B$.

-If we consider the free Hopf module functor $-\otimes B$ from the category of $\K$-modules to the one of (right) Hopf $B$-modules then it is well-known, under the name \emph{Structure Theorem of Hopf modules}, that $-\otimes B$ is an equivalence of categories if and only if $B$ admits an antipode.
+If we consider the free Hopf module functor $-\otimes B$ from the category of $\K$-modules to the category of (right) Hopf $B$-modules then it is well-known, under the name \emph{Structure Theorem of Hopf modules}, that $-\otimes B$ is an equivalence of categories if and only if $B$ admits an antipode.